Excitable quantum systems: the bosonic avalanche laser: Conclusion

-\emph{Conclusion.}---In summary, we have analyzed the behavior of a bosonic avalanche laser, where a dissipative three-mode mixing process converts a bosonic input current into an amplified signal at the cavity output.
-We have shown that in this system, mutually stimulated processes can lead to a self-pulsing phase at the mean-field level, which survives as a CR even deep in the quantum regime, where the dynamics is dominated by bosonic shot-noise.
+In summary, we have analyzed the behavior of a bosonic avalanche laser, in which a dissipative three-mode mixing process converts a bosonic input current into an amplified signal at the cavity output.
+We have shown that in this system, mutually stimulated processes can lead to a self-pulsing phase at the mean-field level, which survives as a train of noisy but semi-regular output bursts even deep in the quantum regime, where the dynamics is dominated by bosonic shot-noise.
+Interestingly, the regularity of these bursts can be enhanced by increasing the amount of noise, and we observed a maximum of the coherence parameter, reminiscent of CR in conventional excitable systems.
 This conversion of quantum fluctuations into an amplified, semi-regular signal can potentially be used in quantum sensing applications, and we described the implementation of a number-resolved microwave photon detector as a specific example.
-The underlying mechanism and the described behavior can further be of relevance for the development of autonomous quantum engines and clocks~\cite{Mari2015,SerraGarica2016,Carollo2020,Guzman2024}, where the interplay between periodic motion and quantum fluctuations is at the heart of the subject and still not well understood.
+The underlying mechanism and the described behavior can also be of relevance for the development of autonomous quantum engines and clocks~\cite{Mari2015,SerraGarica2016,Carollo2020,Guzman2024}, where the interplay between periodic motion and quantum fluctuations is at the heart of the subject and still not well understood.

-\emph{Acknowledgments.}---We thank Mathias Marconi, Lukas Schamriss and Kirill Fedorov for helpful discussions.
+\acknowledgments We thank Mathias Marconi, Lukas Schamriss and Kirill Fedorov for helpful discussions.
 This research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.